Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/profile3.jpg){: .align-right width="300px" height = "400px"}
 [The comtent here is underdevelopment： Notes 8/17.
-What is shown is not representing the final version] I am a fourth-year student at the University of Rochester, majoring in computer science and double in Business.

-My interests are in machine learning and computer vision, and mutideciplingary areas.

-I have a strong interest in Ai and related field and I am currently looking for a full-time position in MLE and preparing for the master's degree.
+What is shown is not representing the final version] I am a fourth-year student at the University of Rochester, majoring in Computer Science with a second major in Business.
+My interests lie in machine learning, computer vision, and interdisciplinary areas.
+I am particularly passionate about AI and related fields, and I am currently seeking a full-time position in machine learning engineering while preparing for my master’s degree.

 # Engineering Experience